DomWilliams0/name-needed/.planning/backlog.md

 	* equip from storage on the way to the work location when all materials are available
 	* already held or equipped
 * will need a better way of choosing the best person for a job, currently the first person to consider it will reserve it. possibly a voting phase/stage where each candidate volunteers via AI weight system, then the best candidate is chosen from them
+* extend material reservation to include the specific materials in transit for a build, to avoid others considering hauling more when it's already on the way
 * personality affects the desiribility of jobs - lazy/weak/injured people dont want to do physical work, selfish people dont want to work on society jobs, only things for themselves

 ##### Building